-For a few weeks I wondered about this until I thought about all the people I used to see around parks having barbecues and enjoying the sunset in a week day.
-First, I imagined they were on vacation or they didn’t have a job.
+For a few weeks, I wondered about this, until I thought about all the people I used to see around parks having barbecues and enjoying the sunset on a weekday.
+First, I imagined they were on holiday, or they didn’t have a job.
 But I was wrong.
 It took me a while to understand that it was the other way around.
-They had jobs, they were just leaving then early and enjoying their days.
+They had jobs, they were just leaving them early and enjoying their days.

-When I realized that, something clicked inside of me and I believe I was never the same.
-This was one of the things Berlin taught me about work and it is a lesson that I don’t think I will ever forget.
-Working here in Berlin changed a lot in the way I think, in the way I process information and how I split my work life from my personal life.
-Nothing will ever be the same after these years working in Berlin.
+When I realized that, something clicked inside me, and I believe I was never the same.
+This was one of the things Berlin taught me about work, and it is a lesson that I don’t think I will ever forget.
+Working here in Berlin changed a lot in the way I think, in the way, I process information and how I split my work life from my personal life.
+Nothing will ever be the same after these years of working in Berlin.

-So, I have been working as an Art Director for some years and I was used to the day to day life in Brazil.
-I was never a workaholic but I was always leaving work around 8 in the evening.
+So, I have been working as an Art Director for some years, and I was used to the day to day life in Brazil.
+I was never a workaholic, but I was always leaving work around 8 in the evening.
 It wasn’t uncommon to leave work after midnight.
-Working on weekends was something I always dreaded but that happened way more than it should.
+Working on weekends was something I always dreaded, but that happened way more than it should.
 These things don’t seem to happen because everybody has a lot of things to do.
-People in Brazil tend to work in a different way.
+People in Brazil tend to work differently.
 It is not that we are not productive, we just do a lot of things at the same time.

 I moved to Berlin with these experiences in mind and expecting Germany to be like that.
 After all, most people have this vision of Germans being addicted to work.
 German workers are one of the most productive people in the planet and I seriously thought this happened because they never left work.
 I was wrong, really wrong.

-In Berlin I learned that is possible to work to live and not live to work.
+In Berlin, I learned that it is possible to work to live and not live to work.
 And even though this concept was always in the back of my mind, I had to come to Berlin to learn this by myself.
 It was a weird lesson but an essential one.

 One of the first cultural shocks I had when I started working here in Berlin was the fact that some co-workers had time to do barbecues after work.
 How can they do that?
 I kept imagining.
 Really, I never imagined that I could leave work and still have time to go to a park with a grill and some beers and enjoy a sunset and some friends.
 If you lived in São Paulo as long as I did, you can never imagine something like this happening.

 There is something that I still suffer every day I get to work.
 Here in Berlin, people sit on their desk, turn on their computer and start working as soon as possible.
-I keep trying to do that and I keep failing.
+I keep trying to do that, and I keep failing.
 I need my time to digest what I need to do.
-I need my time to go grab a coffee and see what is happening on the news.
+Furthermore, I need my time to go grab a coffee and see what is happening on the news.
 People here think different.
-One day I will change or my co workers are going to get used to my way.
-I believe a middle ground will be easier but we never know for sure.
+One day I will change or my co-workers are going to get used to my way.
+I believe a middle ground will be easier, but we never know for sure.

 During these years in Berlin, I learned that it doesn’t make any sense to waste your time working your ass off for money if you won’t have time to spend it doing something you like.
 It doesn’t make any sense to spend your evening inside the office if you can be outside enjoying your friends and family.
-Time is short and you should be able to enjoy it as best as you can.
+Time is short, and you should be able to enjoy it as good as you can.
 Even if you have to pay your bills.
-Work is work but life is more than that.
+Work is work, but life is more than that.

 If you want to have some experience working in Berlin with design at startups or agencies, the best places for you to check for openings are Jobspotting, Berlin Startup Jobs and Design Made in Germany.
 You will find your next job there.

-Sometimes you might have to stay over time but this is the exception and not the rule to follow.
+Sometimes you might have to stay over time, but this is the exception and not the rule to follow.
 I never saw anybody being proud of working too much here.
 I never saw somebody exchanging their private life for some extra time at the office.
-These were some of the many cultural shock that I had when I moved to Berlin from Brazil.
+These were some of many cultural shocks that I had when I moved to Berlin from Brazil.
 Here people get things done and move on to the next big thing.
 Be that a barbecue or something else.